Airat Khairullin: Life

-Airat Nazipovich Khairullin was born and grew up in Kazan where his father (whom he would predecease), the distinguished economist Nazip Garifullovich Khairullin, was department head at the State University of Agriculture.
+Khairullin was born and grew up in Kazan where his father (whom he would predecease), the distinguished economist Nazip Garifullovich Khairullin, was department head at the State University of Agriculture.
 Khatira Sungatovna, his mother, was noted as an agronomist: she worked at the Ministry of Agriculture for the State of Tatarstan.

 Airat Nazipovich graduated from Kazan's Maxim Gorki Agriculture Institute (as it had been known up to that time) in 1991 with a degree-level qualification in the economic organisation of agricultural production.
 During the two decades that followed he was able to combine a hugely successful entrepreneurial career, mostly in the agri-food sector, with further education.
 In 2006 he embarked on a postgraduate degree course in economics from the Mari State Technical University (as the Volga State University was known before 2012) in Mari El, successfully defending his concluding dissertation and receiving his doctorate in 2009.

 During the 1990s, as Russia's entrepreneurship boom unfolded, and while still a student, Airat Khairullin teamed up with his brother lshat Khairullin to enter the world of business.
 Between 1992 and 1994 he was director of "Фирма Эдельвейс" ("...
 Edelweiß"), a private company, which the two of them set up in Kazan, and which continued to operate as a real estate business nearly thirty years later.
 Between 1994 and 1996 he served as CEO at "Edelweiß", which during this period became a limited liability partnership.
 In 1994 he organised the working of a plant producing carbonated drinks and mineral water.
 The next year he set up the "Regina" confectionery factory.
 He launched and took control at the "Edelweiß-M" dairy plant, and was the founder and co-owner of numerous other factories: there were 16 in all.
 During the early years of the twenty-first century he divested himself of some of his businesses: the large "Edelweiß-M" dairy business became part of "Юнимилк" ("Unimilk") (later integrated into Danone Russia) in 2002.

 In 1995, still aged just 25, Khairullin was elected to membership of the Kazan City Council.
 He was the youngest member of it.
 He served as a city councillor, on a part-time basis, between 1995 and 1999.
 He then progressed his political career up to state level, serving as a member of the Tatarstan state parliament between 1999 and 2003.
 He served as a member of the parliamentary committee on ecology, management of the natural environment, agri-foods and foods policy.

 Meanwhile he remained closely engaged in his business activities.
 Between 1996 and 2003 he was head and co-owner of Kazan's "Krasny Vostok Brewing Company", serving as the company's CEO between April and October 1996, and thereafter, till December 2003, as chairman of the executive board.